The Ultimate Guide to Sell Your House Fast for Cash

 What is the best process for selling to a cash buyer?

-If, after analyzing your situation, you choose to sell directly to a cash buyer, use the following process to ensure you protect your interests.
+If, after analyzing your situation, you choose to sell your house directly to a cash buyer, use the following process to ensure you protect your interests.

 - Research websites, the Better Business Bureau®, and Google reviews to find a local reputable cash buyer who can buy your house fast as is.
 Make sure they aren’t a wholesaler or national lead generator who will act as a middleman with no intention of adding value to the property.
-Sell directly to a local investor who can give you the best price for your house.
+Sell your house directly to a local investor who can give you the best price.

 - Have a conversation with the person and company about their plans for the house.